Fox-ML-infrastructure/FoxML_Core/README.md

 ## Licensing & Commercial Use

-> ⚠️ **BUSINESS USE REQUIRES A COMMERCIAL LICENSE**
->
-> - If you're running this inside a company or fund, you almost certainly need a commercial license.
+FoxML Core is **source-available** with a commercial license required for organizational use.

-> - Non-commercial academic / personal research is allowed under AGPL-3.0 (see `LICENSE`).
+- **Free use**: Personal use and non-commercial academic research (see `LICENSE`)
-> - Full details and pricing: [`LEGAL/SUBSCRIPTIONS.md`](LEGAL/SUBSCRIPTIONS.md).

-FoxML Core is released under the **AGPL-3.0** license.
-Personal / academic research uses AGPL.
-Organizations using FoxML Core in production or revenue-generating environments should obtain a commercial license.
+- **Commercial License**: Required for any organizational use (see `COMMERCIAL_LICENSE.md`)

-**If you are using FoxML Core inside any business or organization, assume you need a commercial license.**
+**If you are using FoxML Core inside any business or organization, you need a commercial license.**

+Source code is publicly available for inspection and study, but organizational use requires a paid license.

 ### Commercial License